GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	will be removed in the future release.
 Use [gerrit.instanceId](https://gerrit-review.googlesource.com/Documentation/config-gerrit.html#gerrit.instanceId) instead.

+replication.consumeStreamEvents
+:	Use stream events to trigger pull-replication actions.
+This mechanism
+	is useful together with event-broker and multi-site to provide backfill mechanism when node has to catch up with the events after being unreachable.

+	NOTE: When `consumeStreamEvents` is enabled gerrit.instanceId
+	instead of replication.instanceLabel must be used.

+	Default: false

 replication.maxConnectionsPerRoute
 :	Maximum number of HTTP connections per one HTTP route.